 Termination of or Changes to the 1997 Plan.
 The authority to grant new options under the 1997 Plan terminates on April 24, 2007, unless the 1997 Plan is terminated prior to that time by the Board of Directors.
-Such termination typically will not affect rights of participants, which accrue prior to such termination.
-The Board of Directors may, without shareholder approval, terminate, suspend or amend the 1997 Plan at any time.
+Such termination typically will not affect rights of participants, which accrue prior to such terminate, suspend or amend the 1997 Plan at any time.
 However, the Board of Directors may not increase the maximum number of shares which may be delivered pursuant to options granted under the 1997 Plan, materially increase the benefits accruing to Participants under the 1997 Plan or materially change the requirements as to eligibility to participate in the 1997 Plan.
 Amendment of the 1997 Plan will not, without the written consent of a Participant, adversely affect such Participant's rights under an option previously granted.